Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-april-2023-week-2/pool-landscape-report-april-2023-week-2.md

 ### [NUFI0] Whale Over-Saturation Attack?

 Was [NUFI0] Pool subject to a Whale Over-Saturation Attack (OSA)??
-An OSA is when a whale entity delagates a massive amount od stake to a pool to super saturate the pool (stake well over the saturation limit of ~80MAda) and thereby tanks the pool's reward returns.
+An OSA is when a whale entity delegates a massive amount of stake to super saturate the pool (stake well over the saturation limit of ~80MAda) and thereby tank the pool's reward returns.

 [NuFi](https://nu.fi/) is a non-custodial web3 crypto wallet service powered by parent company [VacuumLabs](https://vacuumlabs.com/adalite/).
 The now NUFI% pools can be found under the ADALITE Pool Group, their former wallet and branding.
-They use to be a super low pledge, high leverage pool group on the far right of the chart, but have since added significant pledge and stake, as shown below:
+They use to be a super low pledge, high leverage pool group on the far right of the chart, but have since added significant pledge and stake, as shown below.
+Well done.

 {% img src="adalite_stake_v_lev.png" alt="adalite_stake_v_lev" %}

 {% img src="adalite_pledge_stake.png" alt="adalite_pledge_stake" %}

-So during Epoch 402 a multi-wallet whale entity moves six sets of 50MAda and one 13MAda stake into NUFI0 pool on April 11 2023.
+So during Epoch 402, a multi-wallet whale entity moved six sets of 50MAda and one 13MAda stake into NUFI0 pool on April 11 2023.
 That's a total of 313MAda!
 A pool's saturation is about 80MAda.
 That's a huge whale herd!

 {% img src="nufi0_incoming.png" alt="nufi0_incoming" %}